AndreaPasqualini/numerical_methods_macroeconomics/class_notebooks/README.md

 Good question!
 [Spyder](https://www.spyder-ide.org/) is a traditional-looking [Integrated Development Environment (IDE)](https://en.wikipedia.org/wiki/Integrated_development_environment) that resembles applications like Matlab and RStudio.

-I have three reasons for using notebooks as opposed to show stuff in an IDE.
+I have four reasons for using notebooks as opposed to show stuff in an IDE.

 1. Using Jupyter Notebooks is more pedagogical.
    While I will exclusively use code cells in class, you will have the template of the notebook, so that you can use markdown cells to write your own comments.